karlospn/mytechramblings-site-source-code/content/posts/deploying-a-signalr-core-app-on-aws.md

 Just build the container like any other .NET6 application and deploy it.
 No extra steps or configuration required here.

-Keep in mind to enable sticky sessions on the ALB Target Group.
+Just remember to enable sticky sessions on the ALB Target Group and to setup a proper backplane.

 ## **2. AWS EC2**